Want to do this tour guided?

 Balloch, on the shores of Loch Lomond, is where you will spend your first evening.

 If you plan to arrive by air, the nearest airport is Glasgow which has direct transport links to Glasgow train station.
 For those arriving by train (40 minutes from Glasgow) your accommodation is a short walk from the station.
-If you decide to arrive into Balloch by car, limited parking is available near the accommodation for the duration of the trip.
+If you decide to arrive into Balloch by car, free parking is available near the accommodation for the duration of the trip.
 The evening can be spent strolling along the shoreline and sampling local dishes.

 - Meals: Breakfast